webrecorder/browsertrix/docs/develop/index.md

 ### Backend

 The backend is an API-only system, using the FastAPI framework.
-The latest API reference is available under ./api of a running cluster.
+Latest API docs can be viewed in the browser by adding `/api/redoc` to the URL of a running cluster (ex: `http://localhost:30870/api/redoc` when running locally on port `30870`.)

 At this time, the backend must be deployed in the Kubernetes cluster.